On Weighted Twisted K-Energy and Its Applications

 By Fubini's theorem and \(\Lambda\) is a continuous form hence \(|\Lambda|_{\omega} = O(1)\), we have

 By Lemma~\ref{cauchy}, we have

 Since \(N_\varepsilon\) can be covered by finitely many such neighborhoods, the result follows. \end{proof}

 As a corollary of this theorem, we establish the following decomposition formula for the Ricci curvature of a Poincar\'e type metric.
-Furthermore, in subsequent discussions, $\theta_\varphi$ will consistently denote the smooth part of Ricci curvature of $\om_\varphi$ as defined in the following theorem.
+Furthermore, in subsequent discussions, $\theta_\varphi$ will consistently denote the part of the Ricci curvature that is smooth on $X\setminus D$ and controlled near $D$, as defined in the following corollary.

 \begin{cor}[Decomposition of the Ricci curvature] The Ricci curvature of a Poincar\'e-type metric as a current decomposes (not uniquely) into three components: